MIvanchev/HitmanC47TimingFix/README.md

 ## How to use?

-After applying the patch, open `hitman.ini` and add the line `Fps <n>` where `<n>` is a number lower than your actual FPS.
-You'll have to experiment to find a good value. `Fps 0` has no effect, i.e. the game runs at the actual FPS.
+After applying the patch, start the game and see if the speed is now OK.
+If it's still too fast, open `hitman.ini` and add the line `Fps <n>` where `<n>` is a number lower than your actual FPS.
+You'll have to experiment to find a good value.
+For instance my Hitman runs somewhat too fast on 60 FPS and setting `Fps 50` makes it nicely playable.
+Setting `Fps 0` or a negative value has no effect, i.e. the game's speed will not be modified.

+## Are there any limitations?

+The patch uses time stretching to slow the game down.
+Unfortunately
+Hitman: Codename 47 has a number of time related bugs which might be triggered if the time is stretched too much, for example explosive rag doll effects and floating weapons.
+I'm working on fixing those as well.

 ## How to build?